Announcement

 Ask your child if they have brought a book home to read and listen to them.
 This will usually be an easy/familiar book for them but if for some reason the book is hard, read it with them.

-• Let your child try unknown words before you tell them what it is
+• Let your child try unknown words before you ask them to ‘have a go’, and tell them what it is

-• Always say something positive about their efforts, what they remember and their ‘tries’
+• Always say something positive about your child’s efforts, what they remember and their ‘tries’

-• Let your child’s teacher know if reading books are not coming home, or not working for your child
+• Let your child’s teacher know if reading books are not coming home, too easy/hard, or not helping

 • Older students bring home Library books